YapperCore/YAPPER-GORNS/README.md

 ![Burnup Chart](images/Burnup-Sprint-1.JPG)

 #### Next Steps
 **Ali**:
 - Develop a way for the audio to be played in the view/editing in the text editor
-  - Develop a way for the audio to be formated in a note -like way
+- Develop a way for the audio to be formatted in a note-like way
 - Make the UI look better for the text editor.

 <br />
 ## Screenshots
 ![Logo](Yapperlogoimg.png)